The #SaveLucifer Campaign Heats Up As Kevin Alejandro Discusses Possible ‘New Home’ For ‘Lucifer’

 — Ildy Modrovich (@Ildymojo) June 8, 2018

-With millions of fans solidly behind the #SaveLucifer campaign and so many network and streaming options available right now, it seems a safe bet that Lucifer will be making its way back to television screens around the world.
+With millions of fans solidly behind the #SaveLucifer campaign and so many networks and streaming options available right now, it seems a safe bet that Lucifer will be making its way back to television screens around the world.